asyncgui/asynckivy/README.md

     print("return value:", r)
 ```

-Exceptions(not BaseExceptions) are propagated to the caller,
+Exceptions(not BaseExceptions) are propagated to the caller
-so you can handle them like you do in synchronous code:
+so you can catch them like you do in synchronous code:

 ```python
 import requests